Starting From Scratch - This American Life

-Stories of people starting over, sometimes because they want to, other times because they have to.
+People starting over—sometimes because they want to, other times because they have to.

 Puppy Love, the Business Model